damianstory/industryimmersionseries-v1/cursor.rules/DesignRules.md

 - Clean, horizontal navigation with clear sections
 - Sticky header that remains accessible while scrolling
 - Logo positioned on the left with navigation items centered or right-aligned
+- Navigation links that scroll to corresponding sections:
+  - Home
+  - Timeline
+  - How It Works
+  - Incentives
+  - Why Micro Grants?
+  - Sponsors
+  - Contact/Sign Up
 - High-contrast "Get Started" button that stands out from other navigation items

 ### Hero Section